Skip to content

 Setting Default What it does

 blocks-editor.generateOnChange true Update the code automatically as you build.
-Turn off if you'd rather press a Generate C++ button yourself.
+Turn off if you'd rather press the Generate code button yourself.
+(Also toggleable from the editor toolbar.)

 blocks-editor.showMinimap false Show a small overview map of your blocks in the corner — handy for large programs.